Mold Growth on Concrete - How to Clean it and How to Prevent Regrowth

 The removal process typically requires the use of both a fungicide and physical removal of the mold.
 The fungicide will deactivate and kill the mold spores, but staining and discoloration will likely remain.
-This is often addressed with HEPA vacuuming, scrubbing, sandblasting, etc. In large commercial settings, dry ice blasting is occasionally used to remove mold from concrete.
+This is often addressed with HEPA vacuuming, scrubbing, steam cleaning, sandblasting, etc. In large commercial settings, dry ice blasting is occasionally used to remove mold from concrete.

 If the problem is related to ground water intrusion: